erikdubois/Ultimate-Linux-Mint-18.1-Cinnamon/README.md

 # Ultimate Linux Mint 18.1 Serena Cinnamon

 Let us first take a screenshot of the initial look of Linux Mint 18.1 Serena Cinnamon

 ![Screenshots](http://i.imgur.com/Rt4ATgr.png)

-Update your system.
+##Update your system.

 Choose if you like to download from local servers or not.

+##Change the theme

 Ofcourse you can change the theme.
-I like the mint-y-dark theme which I will use in the later screenshots.
+I like the **mint-y-dark** theme which I will use in the later screenshots.
 I installed screenfetch to show you some technical information.

     sudo apt install screenfetch